bjornmeansbear/rwdfruhoh.ookb.co/whatwedo/2013-01-01-greenmount-facade.md

 ---
-title: Greenmount West Facade Improvement Project categories :
+title: "Greenmount West Facade Improvement Project" categories :
-  - 'Arts...'
-tags :
-  - 'spruce up grant'
-  - 'station north'
+  - 'Arts'
 ---

 The Clean and Green Team of Greenmount West will encourage local residents to improve the dilapidated vacant city-owned properties along the main thoroughfares throughout the neighborhood calling on artists (with the guidance of [New Greenmount West Community Association][NGWCA]) to paint or stencil boarded up windows and doors.